Object Timeline

 Valve And Mask, Charlotte

 This is a Valve and Mask.
+It was designed by Isinnova S.R.L., Cristian Fracassi and Alessandro Romaioli.
 It is dated 2020.
 Its medium is 3d-printed plastic, scuba mask.
-It is a part of the department.
+It is a part of the Exhibitions department.

 Cristian Fracassi and Alessandro Romaioli are Italian engineers.
 Dr. Renato Favero asked them to create an open-source, 3D-printed valve to connect an air supply and filtration duct to the top of a snorkel mask, hacking the mask to create an assisted-breathing device.
 To date, 186,000 of these devices have been used around the world.